fhsinchy/farhan-dot-dev/workers/ai-generator/README.md

 3. Create a GitHub PR
 4. Mark idea as `awaiting-review`

-**Note:** There is no public API for generating nuggets.
-All ideas must be loaded into KV first, then processed by the scheduler.
+**Note:** There are no public API endpoints.
+The Worker only runs via cron scheduler.
+All idea loading is done via wrangler CLI scripts (see "Loading Ideas into Queue" above).

 ## Development